War of the Sicilian Vespers: Sicilian Vespers

-International reaction
+Immediate aftermath & International reaction

+The outbreak of the rebellion in Sicily greatly set back Charles' ambitions in the Mediterranean.
+Irreplaceable men, ships, and military supplies were lost in the Vesperan revolt, and the loss of Sicily deprived the Angevin government of a quarter of its annual tax revenue.
+To stabilize the situation, Charles was forced to retreat from his other military commitments in the region, withdrawing troops from Greece and Albania, and recalled his vicar from Jerusalem.

-The sudden outbreak of the rebellion in Sicily destabilized the Angevin kingdom, and so the enemies of Charles quickly worked to take advantage of the crisis.
+The revolt destabilized the Angevin kingdom, and so the enemies of Charles quickly worked to take advantage of the crisis.
 In Aragon, John of Procida worked to garner support for the rebels and rally the enemies of the Angevins.
 Contemporary chronicles and folk legends claim John travelled to Sicily, Constantinople, and Rome to stir up support for the revolt in Sicily, while more modern sources note these claims were likely exaggerated or a complete historical inaccuracy.

 Byzantine Emperor Michael VIII Palaiologos, a staunch enemy of Charles of Anjou, supported the revolt as it destroyed Charles' ability to invade Byzantium, though the extent of the Byzantine role in the revolt is debated.
-In Rome, the reaction of the papacy to the Sicilian revolt was split; some members of the church (specifically those cardinals and papal officials from Italy) felt that Charles and the Angevins were growing too powerful, and so considered peace with the Sicilian rebels.
+In Rome, the reaction of the papacy to the Sicilian revolt was split; some members of the church (specifically those cardinals and papal officials from Italy) felt that Charles and the Angevins were growing too powerful, and so considered the Sicilian revolt an opportunity to check Angevin power.
 However, Pope Martin IV was of French origin and a staunch ally of Charles, and so the resources of the papacy were leveraged against the Sicilians.

 While his enemies maneuvered, Charles struck back at the rebels, raising an army of some 31,000 men in Calabria.
 Crossing the Strait of Messina, Charles laid siege to Messina, hoping to capture the city and use it as a bridgehead to reconquer the rest of Sicily.
 While the Angevins prepared their counterattack, the various factions that made up the Sicilian rebels remained politically divided; some cities supported independence, others supported Peter of Aragon and his wife Constance, while others requested papal protection.
 The papacy, however, rejected diplomatic overtures and threatened excommunication for rebels that did not surrender to Angevin authority, thus inadvertently driving many Sicilians into the pro-Aragonese factions.
 The arrival of the large Angevin army on Sicilian shores and the start of the siege of Messina also convinced many Sicilians that the island needed a strong overseas ally, namely Aragon.
 The leading cities of the island formed a parliament, which would go on to serve as the de facto government of Sicily.